 Supplements, vitamins & other to avoid for ER+/PR+ breast cancer

-The supplements and other exposures below have been shown to increase the promote ER+/PR+ breast cancer development or its recurrence under some circumstances.
+The supplements and other exposures below have been reported to promote ER+/PR+ breast cancer development or its recurrence.
 That is not to say that most other supplements are safe to take; there are no relevant scientific studies concerning the interactions between most supplements and ER+/PR+ breast cancer.

 Additional comments

-Hormone receptor positive breast cancer patients and survivors should eat a wide variety of the foods from our recommended list and limit or avoid those on our avoid list, in addition to paying particular attention to the foods, spices and supplements listed above.
+In addition to paying particular attention to the foods, spices and supplements listed above, it makes sense for ER+/PR+ breast cancer patients and survivors to eat a wide variety of the foods from our recommended list and limit or avoid those on our avoid list.
 Please see our article on how to optimize your breast cancer diet for information on what to eat during all stages of treatment and recovery.
+Please also see our article on ER+/PR+ breast cancer prognosis.
+Below are links to 20 recent studies concerning ER+/PR+ breast cancer and diet.